alexbrillant/react-native-expanding-circle-transition/README.md

 ## How to use

 To trigger the animation, you need to use a ref to call the start function of this component.
-Pass a callback to the start function to change the scene before the circle is hidden(check out usage exemple handlePress function).
+You need to pass a callback to this function in order to change the scene before the circle is hidden(check out usage exemple handlePress function).

 ## Usage exemples
 ```javascript